vuejs/rollup-plugin-vue/README.md

 ## Introduction

-As vue-loader is for webpack and vueify is for browserify, so is this for rollup.
-As we know, webpack and browserify concat stuff and make it runnable in the browser.
+As vue-loader is for webpack, so is this for rollup.
+As we know, webpack concats stuff and makes it runnable in the browser.
 It's difficult to share .vue components. **Now roll your [Vue](http://vuejs.org/) components.**

 With rollup you can break your application into reusable modules.